-6. Open the brackets and use the correct form of the verb.
+7. Open the brackets and use the correct form of the verb.

 1. Kitty Kelley to write a book either about the Bushes or the Royals and he turned it down (to want).
 2. She the brown crack in her plate (to study).
 3. I a net, which resembles a giant pair of pants (to watch).
-4. The kettle at 100C (to boil).
+4. The kettle at 100 C (to boil).
 5. He always to work on time (to come).
 6. In Mrs. Dalloway someone that parties are held "to cover the silence" (to say).
 7. As Sir Nathaniel the letter, he realizes that it is not for Jack after all (to read).
 8. Davis is an anthropologist.
 He people and cultures (to study).
 9. It's the season of viewing from the aquarium's outdoor perches.
 Visitors can all sorts of wildlife, including sea otters and sea lions (to watch).
 10. At first it is a black shape against the white sand, and she it from a distance, measures it with her fingers up to her eye (to study).

-7. Mach the function of the tense with the appropriate example.
+8. Match the function of the tense with the appropriate example.

-a , function sentence 1.
-The universal truths, something A. He doesn't know whether he loves or which is eternally true. hates her.
+1. The universal truths, something, which A. He doesn't know whether he loves or is eternally true. hates her.
 2. Repeated habitual actions, shown by B. We leave London at 10.00 next adverbials.
 Tuesday and arrive in Paris at 13.00.
-We spend two hours in Paris and leave again in 15.00.We arrive in Rome at 19.30.
-3. An action permanently characterizing C. Nurses look after patients in the subject in present. hospitals.
+W spend two hours in Paris and leave again in 15.00.We arrive in Rome at 19.30.
+3. An action permanently characterizing C. Nurses look after patients in hospitals. the subject in present.
 4. Actions going on at the time of D. The book says whatever does not kill speaking. us makes us stronger.

 5. A future action in the adverbial clause E. We know that he speaks and works of time and condition. against terrorism.
 6. A planned future action or series of F. If the sea gets warmer, the ice at the actions, particularly when they refer to a North and the South Poles will melt. journey.
-7. A future action concerning the arrival G. His father is a blunt-talking and of transport, the beginning of film etc. successful businessman who speaks to his son every day.
-8. With the verb say, when we are H. The football match starts at 8

-quoting from books, notices or very o'clock.
+7. A future action concerning the arrival His father is a blunt-talking and of transport, the beginning of film etc. successful businessman, who speaks to his son every day.
+With the verb say, when we are H. The football match starts at 8 o'clock. quoting from books, notices or very recently received letters.
+I. The concert this evening starts at 7:30.
+9. The newspaper headlines.
+All actors put on their theatrical costumes and conducting final preparations before performance.
+J. PEACE TALKS FAIL 10.
+A dramatic this narrative, is particularly useful when describing the action of a play, opera etc., and is often used by radio commentators at sports events, public functions etc.

-recently received letters

-9. The newspaper headlines I. The concert this evening starts at 7:30.

-All actors put on their theatrical

-costumes and conducting final

-preparations before performance.

-10. A dramatic narrative, this is J. PEACE TALKS FAIL

-particularly useful when describing the

-action of a play, opera etc., and is often

-used by radio commentators at sports

-events, public functions etc

-8. State the function of the tense
+9. State the function of the tense.